- Email me

 Amazon, authors, copy editing, critiques, deepen your story, developmental editing, editing, editorial team, fiction, having ideas, how to be original, how to write a book, how to write a novel, indie publishing schedule, KDP, My Memories of a Future Life, novels, proof reading, publishing, revising, Rewriting, Roz Morris, schedule, self-publishing, Writers & Artists, Writers & Artists Yearbook, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart

 I post 4 to 5 useful writing links per day… and other stuffMy Tweets

-- ‘Music that flows into the marrow of the soul’ – The Undercover Soundtrack, Audrina Lane February 18, 2015
+- ‘Music for looking into the past’ – The Undercover Soundtrack, Audrina Lane February 18, 2015